ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 - : int list = [15; 14; 13; 12; 10; 11]
 ```

-The first two lines and the last line are only informative.
+The first two lines and the last line are informative only.

 1. The first shows the `List.filter` type, which is a function taking two parameters.
 The first parameter is a function; the second is a list.
-2. The second is the partial application of `List.filter` to `( <= ) 10`, a function returning `true` if applied to a number which is greater or equal than 10.
+2. The second is the partial application of `List.filter` to `( <= ) 10`, a function returning `true` if applied to a number that is greater or equal than 10.

 Finally, in the third line, all the arguments expected by `List.filter` are provided.
 The returned list contains the values satisfying the `( <= ) 10` function.